 - Easy Instant Pot Chicken and Rice Recipe

 Why You Will Love This Simple Recipe

 - Rice comes out fluffy and each grain separate: Combined with tender chicken pieces and fragrant spices, this Instant Pot chicken and rice recipe is the ultimate comfort food.

 - Easy one pot meal: Paired with boneless skinless chicken breasts or thighs, all ingredients cook in one pot without hovering over them on the stove.

 - A version of Eastern European pilaf: If you are like me and are originally from former USSR, you know how time consuming “plov” is.
 So this pressure cooker chicken and rice is my version of it.
 The only difference is that everything cooks in one pot, Instant Pot.

 - Simple fridge and pantry staples: We love the simplicity of the ingredients and yet how flavorful, comforting and healthy this easy chicken and rice recipe turns out!

 This easy Instant Pot chicken and rice recipe uses only a handful of simple ingredients you more likely have in your house right now.

-- Chicken: Boneless chicken breasts, boneless chicken thighs or cut up whole chicken will work in this easy recipe!
+- Chicken: Boneless chicken breasts, boneless chicken thighs or cut up whole chicken (here is a quick tutorial how to cut a whole chicken) will work in this easy recipe!
 Just add a bit different amount of water or chicken broth.
 Please see recipe notes.

 - Rice: You can use white rice or brown rice, just cook times will be different.
 The best brown rice to use is long grain or basmati.
 Short grain will result in more mushy but still tasty dish.
 As for white rice, best rice to use is jasmine rice but long grain white rice or basmati rice will be great too.
 In a pinch, you can use even sushi rice but dish will come out more mushy.